Rebates and Financing

-Vermont homeowners are fortunate to have many resources that can help pay for home energy efficiency improvements and upgrades.
-Eligibility and rebate amounts vary widely by utility, income and the type of improvement you choose.
-The Energy Co-op can help you navigate these options and refer you to the resources that are particular to your situation.
+Vermont homeowners are fortunate to have many resources to help pay for home energy efficiency improvements and upgrades including heat pump water heaters, mini-split installations, attic insulation, oil tank replacement, and more.
+Eligibility and rebate amounts vary widely by utility, income, and the type of improvement you choose.
+The Energy Co-op can help you navigate these options and refer you to the resources particular to your situation.

-Reimbursement can come in many different forms.
-Here are some commonly used terms:
+Saving money on your home energy efficiency project can come in many forms.
+Here are some commonly used terms from those who might offer an energy rebate:

-• Direct rebates- Rebates that require you to make the investment first and then provide proof of purchase to get money back
+• Direct rebates- Rebates that require you to invest first and then provide proof of purchase to get money back

 • Upstream rebates – These are price reductions at the wholesale level that are passed through from your contractor to you and are deducted before you are billed for the work.